Skip to Content

 Red hot oven with molten glass ready to be used

-Yes, the Corning Museum of Glass is worth visiting because you can experience one of the most extensive collections of glass objects in the world.
+Yes, the Corning Glass Museum is worth visiting because it’s one of the most extensive collections of glass objects in the world.
+We think it’s a hidden gem in upstate New York because you can watch live glass blowing demonstrations or take a class to make your own glass souvenir.

 Exhibit showcasing the size of countries with glass pieces